mwpastore/sinja/README.md

 ##### `show {|id| ..}` => Object

-Take an ID and return the corresponding object (or `nil` if not found) to serialize on the response.
+Without a resource locator: Take an ID and return the corresponding object (or `nil` if not found) to serialize on the response.
+(Note that only one or the other `show` action helpers is allowed in any given resource block.)

+##### `show {..}` => Object

+With a resource locator: Return the `resource` object to serialize on the response.
+(Note that only one or the other `show` action helpers is allowed in any given resource block.)

 ##### `show_many {|ids| ..}` => Array